anuragupperwal/DSA-450/Graph/BFSAdjacencyList/Question.md

-To implement Breadth first search using linked list to create the graph.
+To implement Breadth first search using adjacency list to create the graph.